Totti-S/WWW_HT_Codegrader/README.md

 ### Installation

 Download the source code from github repository at https://github.com/Totti-S/WWW_HT_Codegrader.git \
 preferably to own folder

-Once downloaded, open the source code folder with command prompt and \
-install dependencies with `npm install`.
+Once downloaded, open the source code folder with command prompt and install dependencies with `npm install`.

 When completed, you can start the application using `npm run dev` in \
 command prompt at the source code folder.
 This should run the app.
 If it dosen't open browser \
-automatically open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+automatically, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## User Manual